-If you are a low-income household on means-tested benefits, you may be able to get some help through our HelpU scheme.
+If you are a low-income household and in receipt of a means tested benefit, you may be eligible to receive support from our HelpU tariff to reduce future charges.

 WaterSure Wales

 Available to low income households in receipt of certain benefits who have a water meter and have either a large family, or a family member with a medical condition, that require the use of a significant amount of extra water.
 If eligible your charges will be capped.